Dunified99/BookmarksBarSwitcher_MV3/README.md

 - This version is restored and maintained by the community.
 - Credit to the original developer for the idea and base implementation.
 - Message from Daniel, who restored this Extension: I dont know what I'm doing, chatGPT fixed this for me.
+So, IF SOMETHING DOESNT WORK, I DONT KNOW WHY - ASK YOUR CHATGPT.